 - 1980’s: Big hair, colourful accessories, geometric shapes

-For just a touch of vintage
+If you just want a touch of vintage

 If you don’t want to create a specific vintage look, adding just a touch of old fashioned charm can make your wedding day style stand out.
-There are two materials that will achieve this for you easily.
+There are two materials that achieve this for you easily.

 For an opulent 19th century look go for eye-catching accessories: an extravagant diamond necklace or a cathedral veil.
 But be careful not to add too many big items all at once.
 Especially if your dress already has lots of ruffles or sparkle.
 Otherwise it may all look “too much”.